 For each class session, we will read one or two articles.
 A two student team will present the article as if they had written it.
-This will last 30-45 minutes.
-The rest of the class can ask questions anytime and will discuss the article in depth after the presentation.
-The non-presenting students in the class will write down three or more comments, critiques, and responses (CCRs), and I will randomly call on these students to offer their critiques.
+This will last 10-20 minutes.
+A second two student team (or the whole rest of class) will act as discussants and critique the article.
+This will last 10-20 minutes.
+The presenters will then respond for a few minutes.
+All other students in the class will write down three or more comments, critiques, and responses (CCRs), and I will randomly call on these students to offer their critiques.
 All presentation, discussant, and CCRs will be handed in to me at the end of class to be checked off and assure compliance.
 In the pursuit of excellence, students often use suave powerpoints or other presentation tools to make their cases.
-I will send you some sample presentations.